peterdsharpe/physicsnemo-cfd/CONTRIBUTING.md

 that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

-  - Any contribution which contains commits that are not Signed-Off will not be accepted.
+  - Any contribution that contains commits that are not signed off will not be accepted.

-- To sign off on a commit you simply use the `--signoff` (or `-s`) option when committing your changes:
+- To sign off on a commit, simply use the `--signoff` (or `-s`) option when committing your changes:

   ```bash